viam-modules/event-manager/README.md

 "event_name" - The configured event name.

-"triggered_class" - For computer vision triggers, the triggered class.
+"triggered_label" - For computer vision triggers, the triggered label/class.

 "triggered_camera" -  For computer vision triggers, the triggered camera.